 Appointed with special decree of the President no. 27 of 01/10/2018 and ratified with Resolution of the University Council no. 137 of 09/11/2018.

-Johann Gamper is full professor at the Faculty of Computer Science, where he was Vice-Dean for Studies from 2015-2018.
+Johann Gamper is full professor at the Faculty of Engineering, where he was Vice-Dean for Studies from 2015-2018 (Faculty of Computer Science).
 He received a MSc degree in Computer Science from the TU Vienna (1989) and a PhD degree in Computer Science from the RWTH Aachen (1996).
 His main research interests are in data intensive systems with a focus on database technologies for processing and analysing huge amounts of data, with a particular emphasis on time-referenced and time series data.
 Many of his research activities are embedded in projects with local and international partners from different sectors, including agriculture, medicine, public administration and tourism.
 Johann Gamper is author of 120+ publications in international journals and conference proceedings.
 He is member of ACM and IEEE.